Meet our consultants.

 Anna Kozlowska, MLIS, MA, is Assistant Professor, Reference and Liaison Librarian, and Honors College Instructor and Fellow at the University of Illinois-Chicago.
 Prior to her current position, she was Social Science Liaison Librarian at Dickinson College (PA).
 She has published articles and presented on information and media literacy and is active on ACRL committees.
 She is pursuing a doctorate in education in global studies, with a focus on global citizenship, and media and information literacy (MIL).

 Kara Malenfant, PhD, is Senior Strategist for Special Initiatives at ACRL where she coordinates government relations advocacy, scholarly communication activities, ACRL's Value of Academic Libraries initiative, and leads the ACRL Consulting Services Program.
 In her consulting role, Kara brings expertise in leadership, change, futures thinking, and scenario development.
 Her 2010 case study about organizational change was chosen as one of seven landmark articles published in the leading scholarly journal College and Research Libraries over its 75 year history.
 She co-authored the chapter "Successful External Reviews: Process and Practicalities" in the edited volume Reviewing the Academic Library: A Guide to Self-Study and External Review.
-Prior to working at ACRL, Kara was an academic librarian for 6 years and worked in the international humanitarian aid sector.
+Prior to working at ACRL, Kara was an academic librarian for 6 years and worked in international development.
 She earned a Ph.D. in leadership and change from Antioch University and a M.S. in library and information science from the University of Illinois–Urbana-Champaign.
 Her doctoral dissertation focused on aiding academic librarians in examining the future of higher education and taking action shape it.

 Mark Puente, MLS, MA, is Associate Professor and Associate Dean for Organizational Development, Inclusion, and Diversity, at Purdue University Libraries and the School of Information Studies (effective August 1, 2020).
 Mark has served as the Senior Director of Diversity and Leadership Programs at the Association of Research Libraries (ARL), where he designed and directed the ARL Annual Leadership Symposium, the Kaleidoscope Program (formerly the Initiative to Recruit a Diverse Workforce), the Leadership and Career Development Program, the annual Mosaic Program Leadership Forum, and numerous other recruitment programs and professional development events.
 He also led the planning of the 2018 Symposium for Strategic Leadership in Diversity, Equity, and Inclusion offered in partnership with ARL and ACRL.
 A frequent clinician, speaker, and facilitator, Mark has presented at regional and national conferences on topics such as diversity recruitment strategies, racial equity, networking, and residency programs in academic libraries.
 Prior to joining ARL, he held positions in the libraries of the University of Illinois at Urbana-Champaign and University of Tennessee, Knoxville.